Magnetic Resonance Imaging (MRI) - Spine

 What are the benefits vs. risks?

 - MR images of the spine are clearer and more detailed than images obtained with other imaging methods.
-MRI can show abnormalities, injuries and diseases in the spinal region that may not be seen with other imaging methods.
-MRI is the best available modality to visualize spinal cord and nerves.
+MRI can show spinal abnormalities, injuries and disease that may not be seen with other methods.
+MRI is the best available method to visualize the spinal cord and nerves.

 - MRI is very useful for evaluating spinal injuries.
-It is especially helpful for diagnosing or ruling out acute compression of the spinal cord when the clinical examination shows muscle weakness or paralysis.
-MRI is the best modality available for evaluation of ligament injuries.
+It helps diagnose or rule out acute spinal cord compression when a physical exam shows muscle weakness or paralysis.
+MRI is the best available method to evaluate ligament injuries.

-- MRI is able to detect subtle changes in the vertebral column that may be an early stage of infection or tumor.
-The procedure is more sensitive than CT scanning for evaluating tumors, abscesses and other soft tissue masses near the spinal cord.
+- MRI is able to detect subtle changes in the vertebral column that may be an early sign of infection or tumor.
+MRI is more sensitive than CT scanning for evaluating tumors, abscesses and other soft tissue masses near the spinal cord.

-- MRI is the preferred technique in evaluating for potential complications of surgery, including bleeding, scarring, infection and re-appearance of a herniated disk.
+- MRI is the preferred method for assessing potential complications of surgery, including bleeding, scarring, infection and re-appearance of a herniated disk.

 What are the limitations of MRI of the Spine?